AU-ExoMars/PCOT/mkdocs/docs/gettingstarted.md

 # Getting started with PCOT

-!!! alert-danger ""
+@@@ danger
 Be aware that this is very much an early version and there are no doubt a lot of serious problems!
+@@@

 ## Introduction to the UI